project-oak/oak/docs/programming-oak.md

   [`run_event_loop()`](https://project-oak.github.io/oak/doc/oak/fn.run_event_loop.html)
   function.

-For gRPC server nodes (the normal "front door" for an Oak Application) the easiest way to use a gRPC service implementation is to wrap it with the automatically generated `Dispatcher`, as described in the next section.
+For Nodes that act as gRPC servers (the normal "front door" for an Oak Application), the easiest way to use a gRPC service implementation is to wrap it with the automatically generated `Dispatcher`, as described in the next section.

 <!-- prettier-ignore-start -->
 [embedmd]:# (../examples/rustfmt/module/rust/src/lib.rs Rust /oak::entrypoint!/ /^}/)